Canon M10 vs SX530

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M10 and Canon PowerShot SX530 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M10 and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the SX530 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the M10 was followed by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the M10 and SX530 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Canon SX530 Manual.

 So what conclusions can be drawn?
 Is the Canon M10 better than the Canon SX530 or vice versa?
 The listing below highlights the relative strengths of the two models.